Like Apache Hadoop and Apache Spark, Apache Kafka has become a linchpin in many complex distributed analytical...

 Known as Confluent Cloud, it is described as a managed streaming data service that reduces the need for users to closely oversee Kafka operations.

-It seems that more than a few open source laden systems are still connected with cloud providers' proprietary data pipes when it comes to the cloud.
+It seems that more than a few systems laden with open source technologies are still connected with cloud providers' proprietary data pipes when it comes to the cloud.
 Among those are systems like Amazon Kinesis, Google Dataflow and Microsoft Azure Event Hubs.

 Transferrable, open source alternatives to cloud vendors' streaming systems could be welcome in some quarters, according to an analytics manager at a company providing online e-commerce services.